 Robert Mitchell & Marsha Mitchell Roundabouts should be implemented to smooth the increase of traffic at Beaver Street and Alice Street.
-Suggested to implement amber lights in a place at a crossing and the speed limit to be reduced to 30 km per hour to facility safe crossing of the public.
+Pamela Spence Suggested to implement amber lights in a place at a crossing and the speed limit to be reduced to 30 km per hour to facility safe crossing of the public.
 7. Will Beaver Street be closed?
 8. Traffic in the Town should be reduced greatly.
 Suggested to utilize Grey Road 40 to Owen Sound.
 Encourage the Town to implement traffic calming mechanisms along Landsdowne Street such as speed bumps.
 Open Space 10.
 The design incorporates minimal open space.
 11. Require additional landscaping.
-Accessibility 12.
+12. Maintenance of green space.
+Accessibility 13.
 How will those with accessibility be able to access the rowhouses?
-Affordability The location of the development and size of the units is excellent for affordable housing.
-Recreation 14.
+Affordability 14.
+The location of the development and size of the units is excellent for affordable housing.
+Recreation 15.
 The Green Spaces are small and useless.
 Preference for larger green spaces by reducing the number of units.
-15. Concerns that there is a lack if recreational components.
-Nature Hertiage: 16.
-What effect will clearing the land have on the GSCA regulated area?
+16. Concerns that there is a lack if recreational components.
+Nature Hertiage:

+17. What effect will clearing the land have on the GSCA regulated area?
 Are there repercussions if Beaver Creek and the surrounding trees are harmed?

-17. Encourage the developer to plant trees near the Beaver River and ensure a significant buffer between the units and the area surrounding the river to ensure minimal disruption.
-18. Concerns about the impact of development on existing trees within the Plan of Subdivision.
-Density 19.
+18. Encourage the developer to plant trees near the Beaver River and ensure a significant buffer between the units and the area surrounding the river to ensure minimal disruption.
+19. Concerns about the impact of development on existing trees within the Plan of Subdivision.
+20. Concerns regarding the proximity to Hazard lands.
+21. Concerns regarding the quality of proposed trees to be planted and effects of existing trees and their roots.
+Density 22.
 Too dense to fit within the surrounding community.
-20. Support for the residential housing combination of condominiums, semi-detached and detached homes.
-21. This site is an excellent location for high density development next to amenities like Foodland.
-Charact er/Community 22.
+23. Support for the residential housing combination of condominiums, semi-detached and detached homes.
+24. This site is an excellent location for high density development next to amenities like Foodland.
+Character/Community 25.
 The design of the row houses is dense and bland.
-23. Commercial building and the proposed residential units do not reflect the community.
-24. Will these small units attract families?
-25. The small size is similar to Short Term Rentals.
+26. Commercial building and the proposed residential units do not reflect the community.
+27. Will these small units attract families?
+The small size is similar to Short Term Rentals.
 We would not like that in our neighbourhood.
-26. Concerns this development will change the density and design of the Town (heritage and building heights).
-27. The character of the dwelling near the plan of subdivision is Italianate, 19 th century, in the classical architectural style.
-Design 28.
-The design is too dense and may disrupt the existing trees on the property located within the Plan of Subdivision.
-29. The Open Space blocks should be visible from public street and illuminated for evening use.
-30. The Open Space block and Stormwater management facility should be integrated into one large open-space facility to achieve active recreation uses and passive recreation activities.
+29. Concerns this development will change the density and design of the Town (heritage and building heights).
+30. The character of the dwelling near the plan of subdivision is Italianate, 19 th century, in the classical architectural style.
+Design